nickfallon/catalyst/README.md

 In a browser, go to [https://localhost:9000/api/generator/build](https://localhost:9000/api/generator/build)

-The generator connects to a postgres database using the credentials in `.env` file. it creates a file openapi.3.0.0.json and writes code to the /api folder to perform SQL queries.
+The generator connects to a postgres database using the credentials in `.env` file.
+It then creates a file `openapi.3.0.0.json` and writes code to the `/api` folder to perform SQL queries.
+Express routes are automatically mapped to the `/api` folder code in `index.js`.

 ### Using the API